Scott Hirsch

-Scott Hirsch is an American internet entrepreneur.
+Scott O Hirsch is an American internet entrepreneur.
 He got his start in online business when he marketed contact lenses and other products online in 1992.
 He entered the commercial email marketing business in 1998 when he founded eDirect.
 In 2004, Hirsch founded Relation Serve Media, an interactive advertising agency also specializing in email marketing.

 In 2009, Hirsch co-founded Appsbar Inc, which allows users to build their own apps.
 He currently runs Appsbar and is a boxing manager.
 Scott is also a writer and regular contributor to Huffington Post, Young Upstarts, Silicon Angle, and BetaNews.

 App-building software

 Appsbar Inc in April 2011 launched a beta version of Appsbar, a desktop tool that allows users to build customized apps for use on smartphones and tablets.
 The program is free of charge and the end product does not feature advertising.
 The goal is to offer a simple way for everyday users to build their own professional-looking complex apps—free of charge.
 In 2014, TechRepublic published a review of 3 no-code Android app development platforms and reported that Appsbar is "ready to take on the task of creating a full-blown Android app for your business."
 The tool ensures that each app is compatible with popular online marketplaces including iTunes and Android Market.